 Student feedback is important to the University and student views are taken seriously.
 Student feedback is gathered in a variety of ways.
 The most formal mechanism for feedback on the course is the Course Committee.
 Student representatives will be elected to sit on the Committee to represent the views of their peer group in various discussions.
-The University and the Students' Union work together to provide a full induction to the role of the Course Committee.
+The University and the Students' Union work together to provide a full induction to the role of the course committee.

 All students are invited to complete a Module Feedback Questionnaire before the end of each module.
-The feedback from this will inform the Module Leader on the effectiveness of the module and highlight areas that could be enhanced.
-In addition, all students are asked to complete a Course Feedback Questionnaire covering all aspects of the course: teaching, support, resources, assessment, and overall satisfaction.
-Results inform the course team as to areas where the course could be improved, and feed into the Department's monitoring report.
-The University also has an annual Student Experience.
+The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced.
+The University also has an annual Student Experience Survey, which elicits feedback from students about their course and University experience.

-Students meet with Review Panels when the periodic review of the course is conducted to provide oral feedback on their experience on the course.
-Student feedback from Course Committees are part of the Schools' quality assurance evidence base.
+Students meet with review panels when the periodic review of the course is conducted to provide oral feedback on their experience on the course.
+Student feedback from course committees is part of the Faculty's' quality assurance evidence base.